 The elderflowers are classically used for colds, flu, and to reduce high fever, as they contain strong diaphoretic and cooling activity (3).

 In 1992 a team of Israeli researchers at Hadassah University Medical Center in Jerusalem created a standardized elderberry extract which contained three flavonoids.

 Laboratory tests showed that this extract appeared to work on the most common strains of the influenza virus.
-The extract, which is sold under the name Sambucol®, appears to work by inhibit the virus’s ability to enter the cells, thus restricting the viral infection and cause an improvement in symptoms of the flu.
+The extract, which is sold under the name Sambucol®, appears to work by inhibiting the virus’s ability to enter the cells, thus restricting the viral infection and cause an improvement in symptoms of the flu (4).

 Many people suffering from rheumatic condition appreciate elderberry because it supposedly reduces pain.

 This herb is an effective detoxifier and is believed to help clear infections such as acne, boils, conjunctivitis, and skin rashes (6).